The TV show The Cosmos, outlined the “Cosmic address” of where the Earth resides in the universe – this is:

 There are 8 planets in our Solar System.
 These are (in order from the Sun):

-The Sun is, of course, a star and one of a large number of stars in the galaxy that we are in – the Milky Way.
+The Sun is, of course, a star.
+It is one of a large number of stars in the galaxy that we are in, the Milky Way.
+More on this below.

 Wait, I thought there were nine planets in the solar system?

 There used to be nine planets in the Solar System, with Pluto being the additional one.
 However, in 2006 it was downgraded and taken off the list.
 This was because the definition of what makes a “planet” changed and Pluto was no longer considered one, essentially because it is too small:

 - When Pluto was first discovered in 1930 nobody knew how big it was.
 Later in the 20th century, it was discovered that it was in fact tiny in comparison to the other planets of the Solar System.
 It is just one-sixth the size of Earth and smaller than our moon.

 - The dwarf planet Eris was discovered by the astronomer Michael E. Brown in the same area of space (the Kuiper Belt).
 It is larger than Pluto, but not considered a planet itself.

 Pluto was therefore downgraded to a dwarf planet when an official definition of a planet was agreed by the International Astronomical Union in 2006 (see further information below).

 There are four dwarf planets in addition to Pluto in our Solar System.
 These are Ceres, Haumea, Makemake, and Eris.